 Kipper and I had been enjoying choosing new plants at the garden centre.
 On the way out, we spotted bunches of fresh local asparagus by the checkouts, and, well, we couldn’t resist!
 I’m pleased to say that my daughter has inherited DH and my love of fresh, seasonal British asparagus, so a big bunch was a sure-fire winner all round.

 However, by the time we’d got home, unloaded the plants, played in the garden, read the book she’d brought home from school, and generally got our act together, there wasn’t a lot of time left to make dinner.
 Fortunately quick and asparagus are two words that go together well.

 And pasta.
 Pasta’s quick, too.

-We also agreed that you need super-skinny asparagus for this to work.
-Thick spears wouldn’t have been so good.
-Just so you know.
+We also agreed that the super-skinny asparagus was just the best for this dish – delightfully crisp and with a gorgeous fresh flavour.
+Thick spears just wouldn’t have been so good.

-A quick word about carbonara though – in its traditional incarnation, it’s completely treif (not kosher) because along with the eggs and pasta go pieces of crispy fried bacon 🙁 .
-I have no idea what that tastes like, but I imagine that the bacon gives a salty, savoury note which is replaced here to some extent by the sun dried tomatoes.
-I don’t suppose they taste anything like bacon, but I do think this vegetarian/kosher carbonara stands up in its own right.
+A quick word about carbonara – in its traditional incarnation, it’s completely treif (not kosher) because along with the eggs and pasta go pieces of crispy fried bacon.
+I have no idea what that tastes like, but I imagine that the bacon adds a salty, savoury note which is replaced here to some extent by the sun dried tomatoes.
+I don’t suppose they taste anything like bacon, but I do think this vegetarian/kosher carbonara stands up as a delicious dish in its own right.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)